-The Sub-Fund invests at least 75% of its Net Assets in sustainable investments.
-The remaining (maximum 25%) will be cash or cash equivalents held as ancillary liquidity and derivatives for hedging purposes.
+The Sub-Fund invests at least 80% of its Net Assets in sustainable investments.
+The remaining will be cash or cash equivalents held as ancillary liquidity and derivatives for hedging purposes.
 Due do the neutral nature of these investments, they will not qualify as sustainable investments.

-Due to the illiquid nature of the investments of the Sub-Fund and the need to retain sufficient buffers in the form of cash or cash equivalents to allow for redemption requests, the actual percentage of non-sustainable investment (cash or cash equivalents) might exceed the above stated percentage for a limited period of time of maximum twelve months.
+Due to the illiquid nature of the investments of the Sub-Fund and the need to retain sufficient buffers in the form of cash or cash equivalents to allow for redemption requests, the actual percentage of sustainable investments may fall below 80% for a limited period of time of maximum twelve months.
 Should such a situation arise, the Sub-Fund will take reasonable actions to remedy such situation as soon as possible, taking due account of the interests of its shareholders.